UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-groups.md

     }
 ```

-Just to clarify, `PlanetGroup` is simply an `ObservableCollection<SolPlanet>` only with two additional string properties, `GroupTitle` and `GroupShortName`.
+Just to clarify, `PlanetGroup` is simply an `ObservableCollection<SolPlanet>` with two additional string properties, `GroupTitle` and `GroupShortName`.

 A constructor has also been added for convenience.
-Note the base-class constructor is still called.

 Now let's look at the ViewModel to see how the data is built up.

 ## View Model and Model Data
 The model data (instantiated in the ViewModel) is now slightly different.

-We have an outer collection, `PlanetGroups` (note the plural) is a list to items of type ObservableCollection<PlanetGroup>
+We have an outer collection, `PlanetGroups` (note the plural) is a list of items of type ObservableCollection<PlanetGroup>

 > `ObservableCollection` is a collection of `PlanetGroup` items, which are also collection types
 >